hg-mirrors/pypy_revdb/README.rst

 You need to download and build a special version of PyPy.
 Sorry, there are not prebuilt binaries at this point in time.
 This is mainly because distributing Linux binaries is a mess.
-Note that the building process takes about half an hour (which is long, but less than a normal PyPy).
+Note that the building process takes 20 to 30 minutes (which is long, but less than a normal PyPy).

 * If you don't have a PyPy repository already downloaded, you can download directly the correct revision from